rkuris/lookout.github.io/_posts/2014-09-30-grace-hopper-conference.md

 - ghc
 ---

 Lookout is attending this year’s Grace Hopper Celebration of Women in Computing.
 We're equally thrilled to share that we're also speaking about our recent work on improving privacy and security on the internet.
-I'd like to highlight the speakers, their talks, and their thoughts on GCH 2014.
+I'd like to highlight the speakers, their talks, and their thoughts on GHC 2014.

 <a href="https://twitter.com/jxiej" style="float:left;padding:0.4em 0.1em 0em 0.35em;border:1px solid #ccc;margin:0.5em 1em;border-radius:0.5em;" target="_blank">
   <img src="/images/post-images/grace-hopper-conference/jing-xie.jpg" style="width:280px;" alt="Jing Xie"/>